s1cyan/s1cyan.github.io/index.md

 ---

-I am a second year Macaulay Honors student studying computer science at the City College of New York.
-This summer I will be interning at Cornell Tech under Professor Yoav Artzi, developing interactive 3D environments for situated natural language understanding.
+I am a third year Macaulay Honors student studying computer science at the City College of New York.
+I am currently an intern at Cornell Tech under Professor Yoav Artzi, developing interactive 3D environments for situated natural language understanding.
 I enjoy trying different, and hopefully easier, alternative solutions to problems when I code.
 When I'm not working on projects I enjoy playing FPS games, watching eSports and reading fantasy novels.

+<a href="http://ec2-52-91-17-127.compute-1.amazonaws.com" target="_blank">See the interactive simulation environments that I made here</a>

 Apparently, I like to code. ¯\ _(ツ)_/¯